jorijn/bitcoin-dca/README.md

 [![Maintainability Rating](https://sonarcloud.io/api/project_badges/measure?project=Jorijn_bitcoin-dca&metric=sqale_rating)](https://sonarcloud.io/dashboard?id=Jorijn_bitcoin-dca)
 [![Security Rating](https://sonarcloud.io/api/project_badges/measure?project=Jorijn_bitcoin-dca&metric=security_rating)](https://sonarcloud.io/dashboard?id=Jorijn_bitcoin-dca)

-_Please be aware this is beta software.
-Test thoroughly with small amounts of money at first.
-This software is provided "as is" and comes without warranty.
-See [LICENSE](LICENSE)._

 ## Requirements
 * You need to have an account on a supported exchange;
 * You need to have Docker installed: https://docs.docker.com/get-docker/;